 A small percentage of patients diagnosed with CML are children and young adults.
 CML represents about 3 percent of newly diagnosed childhood leukemias.

-Because CML is rare in children, there have only been a few pediatric studies evaluating the use of TKI therapy in children.
-Consequently, the treatment of children with CML is not standardized.
+The treatment of children with CML is not standardized.
 It often follows guidelines developed for adults, even though there are differences between CML in children and adults in terms of disease presentation and progression.
-Children with CML should be treated by doctors who specialize in treating children with blood cancers.
+Some studies indicate that children and young adult patients have lower rates of complete cytogenetic and major molecular responses compared with older adults.
+Children and young adults might have a slightly higher risk of transformation to accelerated and blast phase.
+Children with CML should be treated by pediatric hematologist-oncologists (doctors who specialize in treating pediatric patients with blood cancer).

 The following TKI drugs are approved to treat CML in children:

 - Dasatinib (Sprycel®)